-Our success depends directly on the extent to which our customers trust us to manage their business processes.
-We have policies and controls in place to ensure privacy protection for our customers’ personally identifiable information.
-Our policies follow industry best practices, like the use of encryption technology and data loss protection software.
+Our success depends directly on the confidence our customers have in the capability, performance and security of our products and services.
+To ensure this, we have policies and controls in place to provide privacy protection for personally identifiable information maintained by Xerox.
+Our policies follow industry best practices, including the use of encryption technology and data loss protection software.

 Additionally, we research and monitor the data-protection laws in the countries where we do business to ensure that we comply with applicable requirements.
 For example, we comply with the following international laws where applicable: